ee538/final-project-txia0604/README.md

 ### 6. Traveling Trojan based on TSP

-Here is the header of this funciton:
+Here is the header of this function:

 ```c++
 std::pair<double, std::vector<std::vector<std::string>>> TravellingTrojan(